prosekit/prosekit/website/src/content/docs/references/core.md

 <dd>

-The start position of the document.
-By default it will be the start position of current selection.
+The child node index to start parsing from.

 </dd>